 Our survey (see Chapter 7 of the main report) identified 13 STI areas as synergistic - linking to three or more SDGs.
 The figure shows the links to various SDGs for these STI areas.
-Line colours reflect a specific STI area.
-Line thickness is proportional to the number of survey responses that identified a specific STI-SDG link.
+Line colours reflect a specific STI-sDG link.
 Figures based on our Delphi survey data.